-Ashwagandha Side Effects
+Side Effects of Ashwagandha

-Some conditions did arise in very few individuals, but the correlation between these conditions, as potential side effects and the consumption of the herb were too weak to make any substantiated claims.
+Some conditions did arise in very few individuals, but the correlation between these conditions and potential side effects of consuming of the herb were too weak to make any substantiated claims.
 The possible side effects present in some participants of these studies were:

 - Slight rise in body temperature after one week of use